-A second area calling for joint effort in internal operations is that of decisions regarding existing or prospective physical resources.
-The board, president, and Faculty should all seek agreement on basic decisions regarding buildings and other facilities to be used in the educational work of the institution.
+A second area calling for joint effort in internal operation is that of decisions regarding existing or prospective physical resources.
+The board, president, and faculty should all seek agreement on basic decisions regarding buildings and other facilities to be used in the educational work of the institution.

 A third area is budgeting.
-The allocation of resources among competing demands is central in the formal responsibility of the governing board, in the administrative authority of the president, and in the educational function of the Faculty.
+The allocation of resources among competing demands is central in the formal responsibility of the governing board, in the administrative authority of the president, and in the educational function of the faculty.
 Each component should therefore have a voice in the determination of short- and long-range priorities, and each should receive appropriate analyses of past budgetary experience, reports on current budgets and expenditures, and short- and long-range budgetary projections.
 The function of each component in budgetary matters should be understood by all; the allocation of authority will determine the flow of information and the scope of participation in decisions.

 Joint effort of a most critical kind must be taken when an institution chooses a new president.
-The selection of a chief administrative officer should follow upon cooperative search by the governing board and the Faculty, taking into consideration the opinions of others who are appropriately interested.
-The president should be equally qualified to serve both as the executive officer of the governing board and as the chief academic officer of the institution and the Faculty.
-His dual role requires that he be able to interpret to board and Faculty the educational views and concepts of institutional government of the other.
-He should have the confidence of the board and the Faculty.
+The selection of a chief administrative officer should follow upon a cooperative search by the governing board and the faculty, taking into consideration the opinions of others who are appropriately interested.
+The president should be equally qualified to serve both as the executive officer of the governing board and as the chief academic officer of the institution and the faculty.
+The president's dual role requires an ability to interpret to board and faculty the educational views and concepts of institutional government of the other.
+The president should have the confidence of the board and the faculty.

-The selection of academic deans and other chief academic officers should be the responsibility of the president with the advice of and in consultation with the appropriate Faculty.
+The selection of academic deans and other chief academic officers should be the responsibility of the president with the advice of, and in consultation with, the appropriate faculty.

-Determinations of Faculty status, normally based on the recommendations of the Faculty groups involved, are discussed in Part V of this Statement; but it should here be noted that the building of a strong Faculty requires careful joint effort in such actions as staff selection and promotion and the granting of tenure.
-Joint action should also govern dismissals; the applicable principles and procedures in these matters are well established3.

-D. External Relations of the Institution
+Determinations of faculty status, normally based on the recommendations of the faculty groups involved, are discussed in Part 5 of this statement; but it should here be noted that the building of a strong faculty requires careful joint effort in such actions as staff selection and promotion and the granting of tenure.
+Joint action should also govern dismissals; the applicable principles and procedures in these matters are well established d.
+External Relations of the Institution

-Anyone-a member of the governing board, the president or other member of the administration, a member of the Faculty, or a member of the student body or the alumni-affects the institution when he speaks of it in public.
+Anyone-a member of the governing board, the president or other member of the administration, a member of the faculty, or a member of the student body or the alumni-affects the institution when speaking of it in public.
 An individual who speaks unofficially should so indicate.
-An official spokesman for the institution, the board, the administration, the Faculty, or the student body should be guided by established policy.
+An individual who speaks officially for the institution, the board, the administration, the faculty, or the student body should be guided by established policy.

 It should be noted that only the board speaks legally for the whole institution, although it may delegate responsibility to an agent.

-The right of a board member, an administrative officer, a Faculty member, or a student to speak on general educational questions or about the administration and operations of his own institution is a part of his right as a citizen and should not be abridged by the institution4.
-There exist, of course, legal bounds relating to defamation of character, and there are questions of propriety.
+The right of a board member, an administrative officer, a Faculty member, or a student to speak on general educational questions or about the administration and operations of the individual's own institution is a part of that person's right as a citizen and should not be abridged by the institution There exist, of course, legal bounds relating to defamation of character, and there are questions of propriety.

-III.
-The Academic Institution: The Governing Board
+3. The Academic Institution: The Governing Board